 And when I come, whomever you approve by your letters I will send to bear your gift to Jerusalem.

 Paul asked each contributing church to send representatives to carry gifts to the Jerusalem church and ensure the arrival of the gift.
-Jerusalem experienced a famine and unbelievers excluded Jerusalem Christians from working in the economy.
+Jerusalem experienced famine, and unbelievers excluded Jerusalem Christians from working in the economy.
 There must have been a substantial amount of money collected for a number of men to carry the funds to Jerusalem.
 Paul concerned himself with financial integrity.
 All his handling of money was scrupulously aboveboard.
-In Second Corinthians Paul gives more extensive directions about giving (2 Co 8,9).
-In Second Corinthians 9:5 he indicated that giving should be made on the basis of the right motivation, not grudgingly.
+In Second Corinthians, Paul gives more extensive directions about giving (2 Co 8,9).
+In Second Corinthians 9:5, he indicated that giving should be made based on the right motivation, not grudgingly.

 But if it is fitting that I go also, they will go with me.

-Leaders of the local church should provide carefully for financial integrity within the church.
+Leaders of the local church should provide care for financial integrity within the church.